Web Cited Research

 The same five prompts were applied to every brand audit.
 This is the only way to make a category comparison defensible: if each brand got its own custom prompts, the rankings would reflect the prompt selection, not the brand visibility.

 Known limitations of this methodology.
 Substring matching can miss paraphrased mentions where the LLM references a product without naming the company or domain ("the Predict360 platform" rather than "360factors" or "360factors.com").
 LLM responses vary between calls; N = 3 trials per prompt reduces but does not eliminate variance.
 Buyer prompts evolve; this set reflects May 2026 category language.
 LLM training data has a knowledge cutoff that may not include recently-launched brands or recent rebrands.
-None of these limitations explain the 0-of-600 result in this study: it would require a paraphrase miss across every one of 600 distinct responses, which independent inspection of the responses rules out.
+None of these limitations explain the 0-of-600 result in this study: it would require a paraphrase miss across every one of 600 distinct responses, which independent inspection of the responses rules out, and the Enumeration Control above (0 of 12 enumeration responses surfaced any of the 10 brands) corroborates the buyer-prompt result independently.

 What this means if your brand is on the invisible list